Registered Membership via Reciprocity

 - Evidence of New Zealand professional experience;

-- Complete a CPD Plan and 15 points of CPD activity online covering a period of 45 weeks prior to application;
+- Evidence of 15 points of CPD activity online covering a period of 45 weeks prior to application;

 - Include a workbook showing practice evidence: examples of work undertaken during practical experience in New Zealand - 30MB maximum file size;

 The term 'full professional member' is used here as each country uses different terms to describe their fully recognised professional members; eg registered, chartered, associate.